 This course will put you in a position to gain both undergraduate level knowledge and understanding together with consolidating employability skills.

-This degree is aimed at those that have successfully completed the GLIM Health, Wellbeing and Social Care Leadership Foundation Degree or Level 6 in another relevant subject.
+This degree is aimed at those that have successfully completed the GLLM Health, Wellbeing and Social Care Leadership Foundation Degree or Level 6 in another relevant subject.

 This degree is unique to the North Wales region and includes contemporary aspects crucial for the modern-day leader and manager.
 This course is validated and awarded by Bangor University.